-Figure A1 - Counties in Our Sample
+Figure A1.1 - Counties in Our Airborne Lead Sample

 Notes: This map shows the counties in our sample.
 As discussed in the data section, we have an unbalanced panel of 337 counties.
-Darker color represents counties that appear approximately two thirds (64%) of the time in our sample.
+Darker color represents counties that appear approximately two thirds (64%) of the time in our airborne lead sample.

-Figure A2 - Soil Sampling Sites
+Figure A1.2 - Soil Sampling Sites